Usamaazeem03/The-Ultimate-React-Course/05-Section6-State-Events-And-Forms-more/03-Grocery-list/listo/README.md

-# 🛍️ Listo — Smart Packing List App
+# 🛍️ Listo — Smart Shopping List App

-**Listo** is a modern React-based packing list app inspired by the _“Far Away”_ project from the development course.
+**Listo** is a modern React + Firebase shopping list app that helps you organize and track your shopping items with real-time sync and authentication.

-It helps you **organize, track, and manage** your packing items efficiently — so you never forget anything again!
+- full check listo branch.

 ---